rizalfakhri/rizalfakhri.id/content/blog/the-strange-feeling/index.md

 Staring outside the window for hours.
 Thinking about what are you.
 Why did you exists.

-Denying that it wouldn't occur to you as strong-minded human being.
+Denying that it would occur to you as strong-minded human being.

 Dusk set, the orange sun rays hit your face through the window, forming dark siluet of your body.